// collection runner

 • Track progress through the queue in real time

-• Inspect individual response details for failed steps
+• Inspect response details for any failed step

 • Review script output when a chained variable was not set as expected

-• Use timing data to spot unusually slow endpoints
+• Use timing data to spot unexpectedly slow endpoints

 Best Practices